Ca' Foscari statute

-- Assembly members are guaranteed access to the data necessary for the performance of their institutional tasks in compliance with the legislation in force.
+- Assembly members are guaranteed access to the data necessary for the performance of their institutional tasks, in compliance with the legislation in force.

-Article 21 - The Doctoral Board
+Article 21 - The Doctoral Student Assembly

-- The Doctoral Board:
+- The Doctoral Student Assembly:

 - adopts its own rules of procedure in accordance with the University regulations;